 Consider Injury Risk

 We could try to break down all the reasons why, but one of the most basic variations between individual runners is that some are prone to injury and others are not.
 Some runners can make all sorts of training errors and cross the finish line of their marathon injury-free.
-Others seem to get injured in marathon training no matter what precautions they take.
+Others endure injury in marathon training no matter what precautions they take.

 Know your recovery rate and what increases your risk of injury.
 If long runs leave you sore for days and you frequently are injured during marathon training, be cautious about your longest long run.